Ken Cuccinelli writes fundraising letter to oust Mitch McConnell

 The email contains a call to "ditch Mitch" and is an extension of attacks on the majority leader by Trump.
 It calls McConnell "a creature of the swamp."

-"Senator Mitch McConnell’s failed leadership is killing President Trump’s conservative agenda and there is not sign this will change," Cuccinelli wrote.
+"Senator Mitch McConnell’s failed leadership is killing President Trump’s conservative agenda and there is no sign this will change," Cuccinelli wrote.

 Trump has been publicly attacking the majority leader, an ally he is likely to need to pass his legislative agenda, for the past month, even suggesting that McConnell should step down.